aspiers/git-deps/INSTALL.md

 certain combinations of libgit2 and pygit2 will work together](http://www.pygit2.org/install.html#version-numbers).

-Also, Python 2.x is no longer supported for `git-deps`, although as of April 2021 it may still work if you are lucky and know what you are doing.
+Also, Python < 3.7 is no longer supported for `git-deps` (since pygit2 requires 3.7 or higher).

 ## Option 0 (easiest): let `pip` take care of everything